-A drug that works well for one person, may not work for another.
-Pharmacogenomics lets our physician experts tailor treatments based on your genes, not just your age, lifestyle and overall health.
-This approach takes the trial and error out of prescribing medications, and lets us get it right the first time.
+NorthShore features highly specialized clinical pharmacogenomics expertise uncommon in most health systems.
+Pharmacogenomics lets our expert clinicians optimize your care.
+They tailor treatments based on your genes, not just your age, lifestyle and overall health.
+This innovative approach reduces the potential trial and error of prescribing medications, and allows us choose the right drug and right dose the first time.